 Uploading Completed Work

 With pretty much everything these days having a software package that allows back ups the ability to back up a project and upload your work is a reality of online training already.
+Every Learning Management System (LMS) allows for file uploads and we are all comfortable with this already.

-Posting Completed Work
+Posting Completed Work Through The Mail

 Why not allows students to post in completed work as long as the size and cost of shipping is not prohibitive.
 This is a great way for teachers to review their completed real world tasks and for them to keep as evidence or to send back to the student.